alenso94/CloudComputing/README.md

 # Universities Web App

 Students all over the world are looking for universities to pursue higher education.
-The purpose of this WebApp is to help people to get a list of universities in different countries, their domain names, web pages etc..
-Universities WebApp is a prototype of Cloud application deployed on AWS EC2 instance which provides information about different universities.
+The purpose of University WebApp is to help people to get a list of universities in different countries, their domain names, web pages etc..
+It is a prototype of Cloud application deployed on AWS EC2 instance.
 This app makes calls to an external API hosted in http://universities.hipolabs.com/search in order get more information about different universities based on country and the university name.
 The project supports an application that is developed in flask and python and deployed on a docker.
 The data extracted from the application API is stored in a cassandra database.
 The response from the source is in the form of JSON but displayed in human readble HTML format.
 The information of interest are Name, Country, State-Province, Domains, AlphaTwoCode and Webpages.

 Using this app, the user is able to view a list of universities, insert new universities into the list, update the university details and delete the universities.